Hollow667/TikTok-Video-Downloader/README.md

 Downloads TikTok videos for you.

 ## Information
 This tool downloads TikTok videos by simply using the URLs the user grants.
 As a further matter, it excludes the TikTok outro.
+I am aware this is excessively straightforward; it started off with me trying to develop an effective one-liner but figured why not add a loop — and so on.
+That is the reason I uploaded this basic code.

 ## Preview
 ![](https://i.imgur.com/WAaQtqC.png)